Wafaa-Almadhoun/Servo_motor_with_PCA9685_module_arduino/README.md

  1. servo motor rotate from 0 to 90 degrees and back simulated with TINKERCAD circuit  .
  2. servo motor Controlled by using Potentiometer simulated with TINKERCAD circuit .
- 3. servo motor with PCA9685 module rotate from 0 to 90 degrees and back .
+ 3. servo motor with PCA9685 module rotate from 0 to 90 degrees and to 120 degree .
  4. servo motor with PCA9685 module  Controlled by using Potentiometer.